moskalyk/mythOS/README.md

 A derivation function from prior hackathon projects aimed at verifiable telegenetic curation and assemblage, through prior-card pulls, hastas ritual, & post life action.

 # hypothesis & research
 An investigate into open infrastructure for UV light and frequencies.
 It’s a further exploration into the plasticity of the mind, through coupling dark matter and light.
-Aligns around the phrase by the philospher Flusser, where “cameras are thinking machines”, so by far as thinking with our hands (EthOStep) with cameras as presented, can we develop a computational camera for connection from afar, in wakeful (start) to dreams (end).
+Aligns around the phrase by the philospher Flusser, where “cameras are thinking machines”, so as far as thinking with our hands (EthOStep) with cameras as presented, can we develop a computational camera for connection from afar, in wakeful (start) to dreams (end).
 Software has become more important than hardware.
 Photographers are thinking as hybrid artists.
 Ritual hand practitioners equating themselves to causal patterns in mind and body connection, in youth, old age and distant friendships across time and space.

 ### history analogs
-Like how Daguerreotypes modernized the portrait of identity, the project aims to help assemble squads in rhythmic direction, across distances, like that of morse code signatures for communication in energetic forces, but from energy activations derived from oracles.
+Like how Daguerreotypes modernized the portrait of identity, the project aims to help assemble squads in rhythmic direction, across distances, like that of morse code signatures for communication in energetic forces, but from energy activations derived from tarot oracles.

 The intersubjective opinion and truth, routed in cycles of astronomical cycles whereby mappings of cross internet connection might be guided by tarots, and objectively tracked via hardware interfaces, like non-invasive computer devices.